skoleapp/skole-backend/README.md

 This is the GraphQL backend for the Skole app.

 Also check out the [README from `skole` repo](https://github.com/ruohola/skole/blob/develop/README.md).

+See detailed description for all top-level dependencies in `dependencies.md` file.

 ### Development Tips